-Cut-off jeans, Debenham’s fleece jacket and a pair of ancient NHS glasses presented me to the local Bedouin who looked on with alarming interest as I counted pieces of bronze-age pottery scattered around their tent.
-It wasn’t my fault they had camped where they did, so I just smiled and continued to click.
+Cut-off jeans, Debenham’s fleece jacket, and a pair of ancient NHS glasses presented me to the local Bedouin, who looked on with alarming interest as I counted pottery sherds scattered around the base of their tent.
+It wasn’t my fault they’d camped where they did, so I just smiled and continued to click.

 Unsure of the time I woke to a hard thud hitting my thigh.
 It was dark but the stars illuminated every detail in the landscape like a lunar surface.
-Blinking out the small opening from inside my bag I could hear a shrill clicking noise, a kind of chirpping like a Cicada with an evil undertone.
-It was a heavy thing, slow moving but not lazy, moreso as if stalking a prey with each of it’s eight steps a calculated movement, clicking as it tasted the air around it.
+Blinking out the small opening from inside my bag I could hear a shrill clicking noise, a kind of chirping like a Cicada with an evil undertone.
+It was a heavy thing, slow-moving but not lazy, more so as if stalking a prey with each of its eight steps a calculated movement, clicking as it tasted the air around it.
 Camel Spider.

 I remember the next few seconds in slow motion, maybe adrenoline took over, maybe I shook myself out of the trance, maybe the spider got too close to my face, whatever it was I made a move.
 Springing from the camp bed I started hopping around in my sleeping bag, screaming at my oppresser for what semed like an eternity.
 The spider flew off the bag and I heard a thwack on the floor a few meters away.
 An actual THWACK, it was that heavy.
 I hopped as fast as I could on to the veranda of the only tall-ish building in the Wadi and bound up on to a chair in case it was chasing me.
 It wasn’t.